DIY Shapeoko Wasteboard

 - Chamfer bit

 - Cordless Drill

 - Power driver for cordless drill (to match your threaded inserts)

 We made the hole pattern in Carbide Create, using the snap to grid feature at the default 0.25″ increments.

 There are two variants of columns that provide a variety of clamping options.
 Columns have a 2″ spacing (center to center) and the rows have either a 2″ or 6″ spacing (center to center).
 There are a total of 47 holes.

 The general idea is to home the machine (back right corner) then offset the machine a specific distance, then set zero and run the job to actually create the holes.

-Unlike most jobs, where we want to get the cutter as ‘short’ as we possibly can, for the situation we want to bring is out quite a bit.
-This is becaus we need to reach the bottom of the waste board.
+Unlike most jobs, where we want to get the cutter as ‘short’ as we possibly can, for the situation we want to bring it out quite a bit.
+This is because we need to reach the bottom of the wasteboard.

 The easiest way to tell if your cutter is long enough is to bring the gantry (with the machine powered off) in front of the front plate, then lower the Z-axis until it is nearly at its furthest travel.

 Then adjust your cutter so it protrudes at least 1” below the front lip (as shown in the image above).